lynnfaraday/aresmush.com/_root/tutorials/code/troubleshooting-yaml.md

             attack_mod: 4
             defense_mod: -4

+### Merge Errors

+The final 'common' error happens when you accidentally have two copies of the same configuration file.
+Say you've got `chargen.yml` and an emacs autosave file `#chargen.yml#` in your config folder.
+You'll get an error like:

+    Error reading YAML from chargen.yml# ... undefined method `merge_recursively' for "New Arrivals":String

+What's happening here is that the code loaded `#chargen.yml#` and created an entry for the `channels` config.
+Then it comes along and tries to read the regular `chargen.yml` and gets mixed up because the configuration already exists.

+Just remove the erroneous config file.

 ## Weird Errors

-Sometimes the error is not quite so straightforward and you'll end up with an unhelpful error like this one:
+Sometimes the error is not quite so straightforward and you'll end up with an error that isn't one of the above:

     Error reading YAML from fs3combat.yml ... undefined method `merge_yaml' for 3:Fixnum